drexed/lite-uxid/README.md

 [![Gem Version](https://badge.fury.io/rb/lite-uxid.svg)](http://badge.fury.io/rb/lite-uxid)
 [![Build Status](https://travis-ci.org/drexed/lite-uxid.svg?branch=master)](https://travis-ci.org/drexed/lite-uxid)

-Lite::Uxid is a library for generating or obfuscating Id's based on Hash and ULID algorithms.
+Lite::Uxid is a library for generating or obfuscating Id's based on different patterns.
 It's very useful to hide the number of resources in your database and protect against enumeration attacks.

 **NOTE:** If you are coming from `ActiveUxid`, please read the [port](#port) section.